Competition

 Competition occurs as competitive agents pursue their goals.
 In the human system this becomes members of Homo sapiens acting out their procreative drive.
 Competition is thus dominance and survival of the fittest, the strongest, the cleverest.
 If an individual cannot achieve dominance or survival, it will frequently resort to groupism.
 However once the challenge is surmounted, individuals or subgroups tend to revert to their own self-interest.
 Thus competitive equilibrium hovers around the level of groupism needed to optimize one's procreative odds.

-Competition is so pervasive we practice and practice it to perfect competitive skills.
+Competition is such an important individual skill it's practiced during our educational years.
 Competitive sports are the outstanding example.
-Corporate competition for markets and profits is another.
-This sort of thing starts when we are very young as games, continues with things like competition for awards or the highest grades in school, and then blossoms as careers start and many compete to see who can make the most, advance the highest, gain the most fame, or make the biggest splash.
+Practicing competition begins when we are very young as games, continues with things like competition for awards or the highest grades in school, and then blossoms as careers start and many compete to see who can make the most, advance the highest, gain the most fame, or make the biggest splash.

 The case can be made that competition at a high level of intensity is no longer necessary.
 Homo Sapiens is no longer threatened by any predators.
 In modern society things are going to be about the same for you regardless of whether you have children or not.
 Some individuals and groups are enlightened enough to see that their own behavior need not be competition centric.